-- Normally, the liability to pay tax is on the supplier.
-Reverse charge means that the liability to pay tax is transferred to the recipient of supply or any other designated person. - Unlike the current law, reverse charge is applicable to goods also. - In case of receipt of any supply (of goods or services) from an unregistered supplier, the registered person who is receiving those supplies is liable to pay tax under reverse charge. - Import of services will fall under reverse charge. - Certain other supplies have been notified by the Government and will fall under reverse charge where the recipient will need to pay GST. - There is no minimum threshold (of INR 20 lakhs) for reverse charge, and the registered recipient will need to pay tax for any supply under reverse charge.
+ANSWER Normally, the liability to pay tax is on the supplier.
+Reverse charge means that the liability to pay tax is transferred to the recipient of supply or any other designated person.
+Unlike the current law, reverse charge is applicable to goods also.
+In case of receipt of any supply (of goods or services) from an unregistered B2B supplier, the registered person who is receiving those supplies is liable to pay tax under reverse charge.
+Import of services will fall under reverse charge.

+Certain other supplies have been notified by the Government and will fall under reverse charge where the recipient will need to pay GST.
+There is no minimum threshold (of INR 20 lakhs) for reverse charge, and the registered recipient will need to pay tax for any supply under reverse charge.
 Tax paid under reverse charge can be taken as ITC (subject to restrictions).

-Is there purchase tax under GST?
+QUERY 26 Is there purchase tax under GST?

-- There is no purchase tax under GST. - However, there is a reverse charge mechanism, where in some cases, the recipient needs to pay the GST on supply of goods or services.
+ANSWER There is no purchase tax under GST.

+However, there is a reverse charge mechanism, where in some cases, the recipient needs to pay the GST on supply of goods or services.

+QUERY 27

 Is there any liability to GST on a registered recipient who receives goods/services from an unregistered person?

+ANSWER

 Yes.
-The registered recipient will be required to pay GST under the reverse charge mechanism, and undertake related compliances under GST.
+The registered recipient will be required to pay GST under the reverse charge mechanism, and undertake related compliances under GST in case of a B2B purchase from an unregistered person.
+However, in case of a B2C purchase from an unregistered person, no GST will be payable.

+QUERY 28

 If a registered dealer takes services from an unregistered job worker should he pay GST on reverse charge on such services?

+ANSWER

 Yes.
 He would be required to pay tax on a reverse charge basis.

+QUERY 29

 Suppose there is a purchase of old gold/ jewellery wherein a customer is selling back old jewellery (which he had purchased 5 years back) and the repurchase price is INR I lakh.
 What is my tax liability on this repurchase of INR I lakh?

+ANSWER

-If the customer (who sold the jewellery in this case) is unregistered, then you have to pay tax of INR 3,000 on reverse charge basis (tax calculated at the rate of 3% on INR 1 lakh).
+If you made a B2B purchase from an unregistered customer, then you have to pay tax of INR 3,000 on reverse charge basis (tax calculated at the rate of 3% on INR I lakh).
+If you made a B2C purchase from an unregistered customer, no GST is payable.

+QUERY 30

 Who can avail composition scheme under GST?

-- A supplier may opt for composition scheme if: - his turnover does not exceed Rs.
-75 lakhs in the preceding financial year - he is not engaged in the supply of services other than supplies, as part of service, of food, drinks or any other article for human consumption (i.e. catering service); - he is not engaged in making any supply of goods which are not leviable to tax under GST; - he is not engaged in making any inter-State outward supplies of goods; - he is not engaged in making any supply of goods through an electronic commerce operator; and - he is not a manufacturer of certain goods, as notified by the Government - he does not avail any ITC - he does not collect any GST from the recipient - all persons under a single PAN must opt in for composition

-Can a karigar opt for composition scheme?
+ANSWER A supplier may opt for composition scheme if:

+- his turnover does not exceed Rs.
+75 lakhs in the preceding financial year - he is not engaged in the supply of services other than supplies, as part of service, of food, drinks or any other article for human consumption (i.e. catering service); - he is not engaged in making any supply of goods which are not leviable to tax under GST; - he is not engaged in making any inter-State outward supplies of goods; - he is not engaged in making any supply of goods through an electronic commerce operator; and - he is not a manufacturer of certain goods, as notified by the Government - he does not avail any ITC - he does not collect any GST from the recipient - all persons under a single PAN must opt in for composition QUERY 31 Can a karigar opt for composition scheme?
-No, job work is a 'supply of service' under GST, and composition scheme is not available for services.

-Can a jewellery manufacturer/ wholesaler/ retailer opt for composition scheme?
+ANSWER No, job work is a 'supply of service' under GST, and composition scheme is not available for services.
+QUERY 32 Can a jewellery manufacturer/ wholesaler/ retailer opt for composition scheme?